Warsaw, Kentucky

 Warsaw is a home rule-class city in and the county seat of Gallatin County, Kentucky, United States, located along the Ohio River.
 The name was suggested by a riverboat captain, who was reading Thaddeus of Warsaw, by Jane Porter, when the city was being founded.

-The city had a population of 1,615 at the 2010 census, down from 1,811 at the 2000 census.
+As of the 2020 census, Warsaw had a population of 1,761.

 History

 Warsaw began as a landing on the Ohio River in 1798 called "Great Landing".
 In 1805, founder Colonel Robert Johnson surveyed and built a road from this landing to his former home in Scott County, Kentucky.
 The landing soon became a busy shipping port.

 In 1814, Colonel Johnson and Henry Yates purchased 200 acre to establish a river town to be named "Fredericksburg", after Johnson's hometown in Virginia.
 By 1815, the town plot was complete.
 The town extended from the river to Market Street and included 172 numbered lots, each 28.5 by 99 ft.

 In 1831, the town was renamed as "Warsaw", as the US Postal Service did not want it to have the same name as the Virginia city.
 The post office was established July 18, 1832, with W.F.
 Clinton as postmaster.
 In 1837, the Gallatin County seat was moved from Port William (now Carrollton) to Warsaw.
 The courthouse is now the oldest operating one in the state.
 The oldest home in Warsaw is the Henry Yates House, a home built of log construction circa 1809.

 On December 4, 1868, 80 people died in the Ohio River steamboat collision of the United States and the America near Warsaw.

 The Warsaw Historic District was listed on the National Register of Historic Places in 1982.
 It is roughly bounded by W. High, E. Franklin, Washington, Market, Main, 3rd, 4th and Cross streets.
 It features Italianate and Gothic Revival architecture.